Ollie-Pearce/rustmc/README.md

 # Early smoke tests

+### Verify one use case

 `cd paper && ./run_figure1.sh`

-In `benchmark_results/` you should see an execution trace and an error message indicating the race in this program was detected.
+In `benchmark_results/figure1_output.txt` you should see an execution trace and an error message indicating the race in this program was detected.
-### Verify one use case

-TODO: Ollie pick an example (Fig 1?) and show expected output

 ### Run a sample of Experiment 1